 These markets are in the city centre and easily accessible with KVB public transport.
-There is no admission charge to enter these markets.
+During my visits1, there is no admission charge to enter these markets.
 On multiple visits over the years, we’ve covered all three on foot in a single evening, requiring frequent stops for food among an unspecified number of Glühwein (mulled wine).

 trams & trains